Kae134/Aittention/backend/ai/README.md

 # 👷​ Changes

 - Change the main, going from args to direct function params
-- Change the img locations, from path to bytes and the result, it was stored locally (like the import) and now it is prepared to take data from an upload
+- Change the img locations, from path to bytes/binary and temporary files and the result was changed from locally store (like the import) and to binary for the upload
 - Docker that install all the needed requirements and install all dependencies + link to the backend
 - Modify some imports to run good with docker

-- ...
+# ​🚨 Difficulty Encountered

+- Driver and toolkit installation (locally and in docker)
+- Understanding of the code (never done ai before)
+- Needed to modify the code for the good conversion

 ## Source for the code and other
  - [SUM AI](https://github.com/Arhosseini77/SUM)